Valderrama, Antique: Barangays

 Valderrama is politically subdivided into 22 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Valderrama had a population of 19,971.
 The population density was sigfig 19,971/273.79.

 Economy

 Government

-The newly elected Mayor, Atty.
-Jocelyn L. Posadas, took her oath on June 21, 2016, after winning the elections May 9, 2016.
-The new set of the municipality's government officials are Josefino Castillion as Vice Mayor and 8 Sangguniang Bayan (SB) Members: Richel Pagayonan, Pedro Labanon, Jose Mervin Gonzales, Keking Otadoy, Mary Joyce Roquero, Christopher Maguad, Anthony Gade and Budak Pon-an.
+The newly-elected Mayor Jocelyn Posadas took her oath on June 21, 2016, after winning the elections May 9, 2016.
+The new set of the municipality's government officials are Josefino Castillón as Vice Mayor and 8 Sangguniang Bayan (SB) Members: Richel Pagayônan, Pedro Labánon, Jose Mervin Gonzales, Keking Otadoy, Mary Joyce Roquero, Christopher Maguad, Anthony Gade and Budak Pon-an.